kobi0312/Cards-kobi/README.md

 Cards Kobi

 This project is a React-based business card management system that allows users to view, add, edit, and delete business cards.
 The application integrates with a backend API for managing card data and is styled using Material-UI.

-Table of Contents
+* Table of Contents
+* Installation
+* Usage
+* Project Structure
+* Features
+* Technologies
+* Contributing
+* License

 Installation

-Usage
-Project Structure
-Features
-Technologies
-Contributing
-License
-Installation
-Clone the repository:
+1. Clone the repository:
-bash
-Copy code

 git clone https://github.com/kobi0312/Cards-kobi.git

-Navigate to the project directory: bash
+2. Navigate to the project directory:
-Copy code

 cd Cards-kobi

-Install the dependencies:
+3. Install the dependencies:
-bash
-Copy code

 npm install

-Start the development server:
+4. Start the development server: npm run dev
-bash
-Copy code
-npm run dev

 The app will be accessible at http://localhost:3000.

 Usage
-Once the application is running, you can:
+* Once the application is running, you can:

-View all business cards.
+* View all business cards.
-Add a new card by clicking "Add New Card".
+* Add a new card by clicking "Add New Card".
-Edit or delete cards.
+* Edit or delete cards.
-Like cards and view detailed card information.
+* Like cards and view detailed card information.

 Project Structure
-plaintext
-Copy code

 src/
 ├── app.css                     # Global CSS